Optimism in Equality Saturation: Semantics and Abstract Interpretation of SSA Programs

 \end{enumerate} \end{definition}

-The first condition enforces that data operations can always be evaluated in some order, given values for predecessor $\phi$s.
-The second condition is the classic strictness condition of SSA form \cite{ssa_book}, which states that every value is defined before it is used along every control flow walk\footnote{More precisely, that all $\phi$ nodes that a $\phi$ node immediately transitively depends on have had their vertices walked over before the $\phi$ node is evaluated.}.
-Given a well-formed SSA program and some control flow walk, the semantics of a node can be easily evaluated (or shown non-existent\footnote{If a $\llbracket n \rrbracket$ invocation inductively evaluates a $\phi$ node on the walk $[s]$, then the node $n$ is not defined on the original walk.})---it is always well defined.
-In fact, it is computable for any walk in $\mathcal{W}$, not just possible walks in $\mathcal{W}_\mathcal{P}$.
-This is convenient, since $\mathcal{W}_\mathcal{P}$ itself depends on the semantics of a SSA program (which is what we are trying to define), while $\mathcal{W}$ just depends on the syntax.
+The first condition enforces that data operations can be evaluated in some order, given values for input $\phi$s.
+The second condition is the classic strictness condition of SSA form \cite{ssa_book}, which states that every value is defined before it is used along every control flow walk\footnote{More precisely, for every $\phi_v$ node at some vertex $v$, the $\phi$ nodes that are immediately depended on should be defined on all walks that reach $v$---this is true when the vertices of the depended $\phi$ nodes dominate the predecessors of $v$.}.
+Given a well-formed SSA program and an arbitrary control flow walk, the semantics of any node is well defined.